alessandrasomma28/madsf/README.md

 2. Open project (`cd/path/to/this/project`), create a virtual environment with Python >=3.10 (`python3.10 -m venv .venv`) and activate it (`source .venv/bin/activate`).
 3. If needed, change paths indicated in `constants/sumoenv_constants.py`.
 4. Install requirements from *requirements.txt* file (`pip install -r requirements.txt`).
-5. Run simulation by simply executing *main.py*.
+5. Execute the Digital Shadow by simply running *main.py*.
 6. Follow the instructions in the terminal to initialize the simulation:
     - **START_DATE**: the date of the first day of the simulation in the format `YYYY-MM-DD`.
     - **END_DATE**: the date of the last day of the simulation in the format `YYYY-MM-DD`.